“I know a painting so evanescent that it is seldom viewed at all, except by some wandering deer.”

-When outdoor adventure seekers think Wisconsin the north woods or Door County come to mind.
-The Lower Wisconsin River Valley is not on the radar for most that seek escape in the wilds of Wisconsin.
+When outdoor adventure seekers think Wisconsin, the northwoods or Door County come to mind.
+The Lower Wisconsin River Valley does not make the radar for most that seek escape in the wilds of Wisconsin.

 This is odd because the river affords the best river camping in the state, the Midwest, the country, and arguably the world.
-From Sauk City to the confluence with the Mississippi the bottom of the river is almost completely made up of sand; the river is a 92 mile beach.
-Wisconsin’s leading voice in conservation opined eloquently about the wonders of this area yet few heard then, and they are not listening still as the area remains relatively untouched.
+From Sauk City to the confluence with the Mississippi River the bottom of the river is almost completely made up of sand; the river is a 92 mile beach.
+Wisconsin’s leading conservationist wrote about the wonders of this area, yet few listened as the area remains relatively untouched.

-Those who have discovered the region take to the far Eastern section near Sauk City as it is closer to the metropolitan areas of Madison, Milwaukee, Rockford, and Chicago.
-This leaves the far western section from Boscobel to the Mississippi for those who enjoy solitude.
+Those who have discovered the region take to the far Eastern section near Sauk City.
+This section is closer to the metropolitan areas of Madison, Milwaukee, Rockford, and Chicago.
+It leaves the far western stretch from Boscobel to the Mississippi for those who enjoy solitude.

-Boscobel is less than four hours from Chicago and less than two from Madison.
-The self proclaimed turkey capitol of the state might also be the river camping capitol as well.
-The sand bars just west of this quiet river town are in the shadow of scenic bluffs that overlook the town and the river.
+Boscobel lies less than four hours from Chicago and less than two from Madison.
+The self proclaimed turkey capital of the state might also be the river camping capital as well.
+The sand bars just west of this quiet river town lurk in the shadow of scenic bluffs that overlook the town and the river.

 Sand will fall from the camper’s hair when it is brushed, it will provide an extra crunch to one’s oatmeal, and it will line finger and toe nails.
-If these inconveniences can be overlooked it will open up an amazing adventure.
+If one can overlook these inconveniences, it will open up an amazing adventure.

 A fact of life for campers is the cost of a camp spot and registering for permits.
 This task and these fees do not exist here.
 Canoeists on the Wisconsin River only need to arrive at a sandbar first in order to claim it.